Monday, June 24, 2013

 Facts

-Bernard began as a reporter on the Manchester Guardian and Bolton Evening News in the 1940s.
-In 2006 he won the creative non-fiction prize of the New Writing Ventures Awards for his account of life growing up in 1930s/40s Bolton.
-Between 1963-77 (until her death) Bernard was married to actress Patricia Haines (first wife of Michael Caine).
+Within months of Bernard being born, his mother tragically took her own life, while his father was admitted to an asylum when he was nine years old, leaving him to be brought up by his grandparents.
+His father later died when he was 12.
+Bernard's career began as a reporter on the Manchester Guardian and Bolton Evening News in the 1940s.
+In 2006, he won the creative non-fiction prize of the New Writing Ventures Awards for his account of life growing up in 1930s/40s Bolton.
+Between 1963-77 (her death), Bernard was married to actress Patricia Haines (first wife of Michael Caine).

 In 2013 Toby Hadoke released his Who's Round interview with Bernard here.